-The Council is also a funding body on the Find me A Grant Scheme run by The Good Exchange and administers its Grants Scheme via the "findmeagrant" web portal.
+The Council is also a funding body on The Good Exchange,, the funding portal run by Greenham Trust and administers its Grants Scheme via the Good Exchange web portal.

 Applications may be made at any time but will next be considered at a time publicised by the Town Council.
-The Committee will consider all valid applications created on the "Good Exchange" web portal between the last closing date for applications and the new closing date.
-The dates will appear on the Council's web portal.
+The Subcommittee will consider all valid applications created on The Good Exchange web portal between the last closing date for applications and the new closing date..
 No application will be considered twice.
-Applications must meet the Newbury Town Council Grant Aid Criteria published on "The Good Exchange" web portal.
+Applications must meet the Newbury Town Council Grant Aid Criteria published on The Good Exchange web portal.

 - (a) The Sub-Committee normally meets twice a year, in summer and winter each year.
 After grants have been awarded a press release will be issued and letters sent to successful applicants.
 The summer meeting will have the full grant aid budget available and thus the scheduled winter meeting will only take place if the complete budget is not allocated. - (b) Grant Aid is to be allocated on merit regardless of whether it is for a capital project or not.
-The allocated money is not to be split between capital and small grants. - (c) Grant aid will be advertised in the local press and to arts and leisure organisations via the Council's web site www.newbury.gov.uk and on https://thegoodexchange.com/ - (d) In all cases the selection process will be based on a two-part approach, i.e. the first part will convene in public and receive presentations if required from qualified applicants to support their applications.
+The allocated money is not to be split between capital and small grants. - (c) Grant aid will be advertised in the local press and to arts and leisure organisations via the Council's web site www.newbury.gov.uk and on The Good Exchange - (d) In all cases the selection process will be based on a two-part approach, i.e. the first part will convene in public and receive presentations if required from qualified applicants to support their applications.
 The purpose of this is to 'receive and consider' applications which meet the Council's criteria.